MIRAE-Laboratory/Lectures/NEA-KAERI_AI_Hands-On_Workshop/Lecture_Note_Day_1.md

 # AI Hands-on Course: Lecture Note of First Day

 Welcome to the AI Hands-on Course!
 This document will serve as your guide and lecture notes for today's session.
 It is designed to help you follow along with the schedule and track your progress.
+You can download the overview part (PDF): 👉 [Download PDF](Day_1.pdf)

 ---